-Following this information we felt it prudent to assess any other staff who also were working in The Pine Bar of the Millennium Hotel, on Oct 31 and Nov 2.
+Following this information we felt it prudent to assess any other staff working in The Pine Bar of the Millennium Hotel, on Oct 31 and Nov 2.
 We are working with the hotel management to try and identify any other relevant staff.
-We have also advised that any member of the public who were in The Pine Bar on the 31 Oct and Nov 2 (in addition to Nov 1) contact NHS Direct on 0845 4647 who will pass on their details to the HPA for further assessment.
+We have also advised that any member of the public in The Pine Bar on Oct 31 and Nov 2 (in addition to Nov 1) contact NHS Direct on 0845 4647 who will pass on their details to the HPA for further assessment.

-Our advice has also been anyone who was in The Pine Bar on Nov 1 and who has not yet contacted NHS Direct to do so.
+Our advice has also been that anyone who was in The Pine Bar on Nov 1, who has not yet contacted NHS Direct, is invited to do so.

-- 2. The Agency is writing to provide further advice to the people who were in The Pine Bar on Nov 1 and who have already contacted NHS Direct.
-A special helpline, staffed by experienced HPA staff, will be set up for these NHS Direct callers to provide further advice over the next few days.
-If these people wish, a urine sample will be tested.
+- 2. The Agency is writing to offer further advice to those people who were in The Pine Bar on Nov 1 and who have already contacted NHS Direct.
+A special helpline, staffed by experienced HPA staff, has been set up.
+If any of these people want this, a urine sample will be tested.
 Arrangements will be made for information to be provided to international guests. - 3.
 Overseas visitors who were in the Pine Bar of the Millennium Hotel on Oct 31, Nov 1 and Nov 2 should email the Health Protection Agency for advice:

-overseasadvice@hpa.org.uk.
+overseasadvice@hpa.org.uk

 If you do not have access to email you can contact NHS Direct on 00 (44) 845 4647 but only via a mobile telephone if you are calling from abroad.
-(If this does not connect you please try 0845 46 47 instead - again only from a mobile)

-- 4. Further information is available on www.nhsdirect.nhs.uk and www.hpa.org.uk - 5.
-Media enquiries to HPA London press office on 020 7759 2824 or 2834 or HPA CRCE press office on 01235 822 678 or 01235 822 744.

-If you are calling out of hours please use 020 8200 4400.
+(If this does not connect you please try 0845 46 47 instead again only from a mobile) - 4.
+Further information is available on www.hpa.org.uk - 5.
+Media enquiries to HPA London press office on 020 7759 2824 or 2834 or to HPA CRCE press office on 01235 822 678 or 01235 822 744.
+If you are calling out of hours please use 020 8200 4400